misartg/misartg.github.io/_drafts/2022-01-31-Our-approach-to-LAPS-passwords-and-MDT.markdown

   * Or, you can also use PowerShell to query a computer object's LAPS password and expiration time.
 Assuming the account you're using has permissions to read the attributes[^fn-attributereading], and [you have the `ActiveDirectory` PowerShell module installed](https://4sysops.com/wiki/how-to-install-the-powershell-active-directory-module/), the command `Get-ADComputer -Properties ms-MCS-AdmPwdExpirationTime,ms-MCS-AdmPwd -Identity <computername>` should do the trick.
     * To convert the `ms-MCS-AdmPwdExpirationTime` attribute to something more human-readable, you can set it to a variable `$var` and run `[datetime]::FromFileTime([convert]::ToInt64($var,10)).DateTime`

 [^fn-attributereading]: Some "in the weeds" notes regarding LAPS attribute permissions: It's considered best practice to have the list users who can read LAPS passwords be a small one, and have additional requirements around [when](https://www.beyondtrust.com/blog/entry/just-in-time-privileged-access-management-jit-pam-the-missing-piece-to-achieving-true-least-privilege-maximum-risk-reduction) or [from where](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/secure-administrative-workstations/ba-p/258424) they can read them.
 But the computer object also needs the ability to write new passwords and read+write password expiration into its attributes.
 The computer will use the `NT AUTHORITY\SYSTEM` user to do this, and sometimes that can be another way to learn of a LAPS password's expiration datetime.
-The old-school way to run something as *SYSTEM* was to [wrap what you wanted to do in a Scheduled Task set to run as that user](https://superuser.com/a/604099), but you can also rely on [`psexec -s`](https://docs.microsoft.com/en-us/sysinternals/downloads/psexec) or the [`Invoke-CommandAs`](https://github.com/mkellerman/Invoke-CommandAs) PowerShell module to make this easier for you.
+The old-school way to run something as *SYSTEM* was to [wrap what you wanted to do in a Scheduled Task set to run as that user](https://superuser.com/a/604099), but you can also use [`psexec -s`](https://docs.microsoft.com/en-us/sysinternals/downloads/psexec) or the [`Invoke-CommandAs`](https://github.com/mkellerman/Invoke-CommandAs) PowerShell module as a bit of a shortcut.

 If that's all working, then your post-MDT/non-MDT clients should be good to go.